abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

 3. Due to conflicts, USART3 many not be used if Ethernet is enabled with the STM32F4DIS-BB base board:

         PB-11 conflicts with Ethernet TXEN
         PB-13 conflicts with Ethernet TXD1

     If you need to use the HCI uart with Ethernet, then you will need to configure a new U\[S\]ART and/or modify the pin selections in include/board.h.

 4. Stack sizes are large and non-optimal.
-Don't judge memory usage without tuning.
+Don\'t judge memory usage without tuning.

 5. I tested using the Laird DVK\_BT860.
 The BT860 defaults to 115200
     BAUD but is capable of transfers up to 4M.
 The documentation says that the part supports auto baudrate detection, but I have found no documentation on how to use that.

-    Currently the "generic" HCI UART upper half is used with the BT860 and that upper half driver supports only a fixed (but configurable BAUD) is used and this must be set to the BT860 default (115200).
+    Currently the \"generic\" HCI UART upper half is used with the BT860 and that upper half driver supports only a fixed (but configurable BAUD) is used and this must be set to the BT860 default (115200).

     A custom BT860 upper half driver is needed that can use vendor specific command: Baud rate can be set with such a vendor-specific command.
 Ideally, the sequence would be: (1) start at default baud rate, (2) get local version info, (3) send the vendor-specific baud rate change command, (4) wait for response, and (5) set the local UART to the matching, higher baud rate.

     The custom, vendor-specific BT860 command is:

         {0x18, 0xfc, 0x06, 0x00, 0x00, NN, NN, NN, NN}

     where {NN, NN, NN, NN} is the requested baud in little endian byte order.

     If an initialization script is used then (5) then send initialization scripts script.
 After sending the last command from the initialization script, (6) reset the local UART.
 Finally, (7) send vendor-specific baud rate change command, (8) wait for response, and

-    9)  set local UART to high baud rate.
+    (9) set local UART to high baud rate.

     The command to write the initialization script into NVRAM is another story for another time and another place.

     If you use a different HCI UART, you will need to modify this
     setting:

         CONFIG_BLUETOOTH_UART_GENERIC=y

     and you may have to add some support in drivers/wireless/bluetooth.

 ### ipv6